Yohan460/Automatic-Secure-Token-Granting-Workflow/README.md

 ### Login trigger firing issues

-I have noticed some issues where the second login trigger will fail to launch in a timly manner after the second login due to Jamf's `-randomDelay` parameter being called by another login trigger.
-Therefore the creation of a script that is called by [outset](https://github.com/chilcote/outset) under the `login-every-priviledged` config that calls the `login` Jamf policy trigger and nuking any process waiting with a `-randomDelay` would be the way to remediate this.
-I might write this script if I notice this issue more prevelant in my own enviornment
+I have noticed some issues where the second login trigger will fail to launch in a timely manner after the second login due to Jamf's `-randomDelay` parameter being called by another login trigger.
+Therefore the creation of a script that is called by [outset](https://github.com/chilcote/outset) under the `login-every-privileged` config that calls the `login` Jamf policy trigger and nuking any process waiting with a `-randomDelay` would be the way to remediate this.
+I might write this script if I notice this issue more prevalent in my own environment

 ### Do I work for Contoso Corp?
 No, It's a filler name.
 Put your own company names here